datacarpentry/sql-socialsci/_episodes/06-aggregation.md

 - "How can I summarise the data in my tables"
 objectives:
 - "Use the Distinct keyword to get a unique set of values"
-- "Usie the ‘group by’ clause to summarise data"
+- "Use the ‘group by’ clause to summarise data"
 - "Use built-in statistical functions to provide column summaries"
 - "Use the ‘having’ clause to provide selection criteria to the summary values"
 - "Understand the difference between the ‘where’ and the ‘having’ clauses"